 Chief Joe Bucci supervises the Personnel Division which consists of two functional areas: Human Relations and Employee Relations.
 The division works to provide leadership for the efficient management of the agency’s workforce.

 The division’s goal can be defined as recruiting, hiring, and maintaining a highly qualified workforce.

 Additionally, members of the division are concerned with employees, their families, and their relationships with the agency.

 The division strives to develop a diverse work environment.
 Agency diversity is accomplished by ensuring that no person is discriminated against based on race, disability, color, ethnicity, national origin, religion, gender, age, sex, sexual orientation/expression, marital status, veteran status, pregnancy or genetic information in its programs, activities and employment.

-The Clay County Sheriff’s Office employs approximately 600 people in a variety of jobs from law enforcement and detention, to equipment and facilities maintenance, to medical and telecommunications, to administrative support staff.
+The Clay County Sheriff’s Office employs more than 600 people in a variety of jobs from law enforcement and detention, to equipment and facilities maintenance, to medical and telecommunications, to administrative support staff.